 Producing songs can be really painful.
 With all the distractions (read: plugins, apps, DAWs, sample libraries) it’s easy to get overwhelmed, and ultimately lost in the process.
 It’s like art, if you begin with the details you loose track of the big picture.

-That’s why painters always makes a sketch and block in key components before going into the details to work out the final art piece.
+That’s why painters always makes sketches and block in key components before going into the refined details.
+A professional painter have a very clear process to work out the final art piece.

 Below is me blocking in the major parts of an elephant painting (drafting).
 Then to the right we have the detail painting (production).